 - BirthplaceNew Zealand

-Rob Taylor joins the Leicester Tigers coaching team as an Assistant Coach, responsible for the attack, after a successful career in the Southern Hemisphere in New Zealand and Australian club rugby.
+Rob Taylor joined Leicester Tigers as an assistant coach, responsible for the attack, after a successful club career in New Zealand and Australian rugby.

-Taylor returned to New Zealand to run Rhino Rugby and as Director of Rugby with Auckland University, the club of All Blacks caps Steven Luatua, Jeroime Kaino and John Afoa as well as World Cup-winning coach Sir Graham Henry, with whom he established a key coaching relationship.
+Rob returned to New Zealand to run Rhino Rugby and as director of rugby with Auckland University, the club of World Cup-winning coach Sir Graham Henry, with whom he established a key coaching relationship.

 He also took charge of age-grade sides in Auckland and the provincial ‘B’ Team for the Mitre 10 Cup campaign.

-After winning the Gallaher Shield in 2014 and making the Final in 2015 with Auckland, Taylor was recruited by Sydney University and recorded two unbeaten seasons with the Australian club’s colts team before winning back-to-back Shute Shield Premierships and Minor Premierships, working alongside Wallabies internationals Nick Phipps, Tolu Latu, Dave Dennis and Dean Mumm, as well as new Tigers recruit Harry Potter.
+After winning the Gallaher Shield in 2014 and making the Final in 2015 with Auckland, Rob was recruited by Sydney University RFC and had two unbeaten seasons with the colts before winning back-to-back Shute Shield Premierships and Minor Premierships, working alongside Wallabies internationals Nick Phipps, Tolu Latu, Dave Dennis and Dean Mumm.

-As part of his continued professional development, Taylor has also recently spent time at the Wayne Smith-coached Kobelco Steelers.
+As part of his continued professional development, he spent time Kobelco Steelers who are coached by Wayne Smith.

-More recently, Taylor was also the head coach for the NSW Country Eagles in Australia’s National Rugby Championship and, in early 2020, won the Australian National Club Championship with Sydney University.
+He was also the head coach for the NSW Country Eagles in Australia’s National Rugby Championship and, in early 2020, won the National Club Championship with Sydney University.